sydasif/python-book/docs/source/02_basic/01_variable.md

 <class 'str'>
 ```

-Assign values to multiple variables in one statement.
+You can assign values to multiple variables in one line.

 ```py
 vlan_01, vlan_10 = "default", "mgmt"